PrefectHQ/prefect/docs/concepts/flow-runners.md

 | restart_policy | The Kubernetes restart policy to use for Jobs. |
 | stream_output | Bool indicating whether to stream output from the subprocess to local standard output. |

-Check out the [Kubernetes flow runner tutorial](/tutorials/kubernetes-flow-runner/) for getting started running a flows with Kubernetes.
+Check out the [Kubernetes flow runner tutorial](/tutorials/kubernetes-flow-runner/) for an example of running deployments as Jobs with Kubernetes.